ahayden/astrobox/README.md

 # Debian astro as a local container
 This container script includes `base` and `astro` definitions.
 The base container is for creating an SSH tunnel.
-The astro defition displays a Window Maker desktop over VNC, routeable through the tunnel when run properly via `docker-compose.yaml`
+The astro definition displays a Window Maker desktop over VNC, routeable through the tunnel when run properly via `docker-compose.yaml`